 How to Do the Dancing Hearts Science Experiment

 This Valentine science activity is the perfect way to use up conversation hearts!
 Any brand of conversation hearts or candy hearts will work!

-You will need the following supplies when doing this activity (the following links are affiliate links):
+You will need the following supplies when doing the dancing hearts science experiment.

 Fill a jar about 3/4 of the way full with sparkling soda.